 Restricted activities (formerly called reserved acts) are a narrowly defined list of invasive, higher risk activities that must not be performed by any person in the course of providing health services, except

 Individual professions will be granted a list of specific restricted activities from a ‘master list’ as appropriate to their education and competencies, which may be performed while providing the services described in their respective scope of practice statements.
 The same restricted activities may be granted to more than one profession.
 Not all professions will be granted restricted activities.
 Unregulated persons or classes of persons may be exempted from the prohibition.
-The 'master list' and any exemptions will also be established in regulations.

 This approach supports enhanced interprofessional and multidisciplinary practice and increased consumer choice, while maintaining patient safety and public protection.